wxWidgets/wxWidgets/docs/readme.txt

   wxProcess::Activate(), wxTextEntry::ForceUpper(), several ones in
   wxRendererNative, wxStandardPaths::GetUserDir(), wxUIActionSimulator
   ::Select() and many others.
-- Significant improvements to: wxBusyInfo, wxNotificationMessage.
+- Significant improvements to: wxBusyInfo, wxDataViewCtrl, wxNotificationMessage, wxStaticBox, wxStyledTextCtrl.
 - Latest versions of all bundled 3rd party libraries, including all the security fixed and support for WebKit 2 and GStreamer 1.7 under Unix.
 - Revamped OpenGL support better suited to modern OpenGL (3.2+).
 - Further C++11 support improvements.
-- New CMake-based alternative build system.
-- Support for latest compilers: MSVS 2017, g++ 7, clang 6.
 - A lot of bug fixes, especially in wxGTK3 and wxOSX/Cocoa ports.
 - New experimental wxQt port.